 Deafax aims to obliterate the feelings of isolation a deaf person feels by providing them with better life skills and literacy tools.
 By use of innovative communication technologies, Deafax aims to enhance future employment opportunities for people with hearing difficulties.
 Deafax also trains teachers to effectively apply the latest Information and Communication technologies in educating their deaf students.

 A recent study found that 53% of UK’s deaf population lost their virginity within the age of 20.
 Deafax realizes the importance of the right information for maintaining sexual health.
 Deaf people often miss out on the avenues of information a majority of us take for granted.
 Thus in order to equip them with proper information and help them make informed decisions, Deafax has recently launched the E.A.R.S. campaign.
 (Education & Advice on Relationships & Sex for deaf people)

 Under the guidance of Google’s Chief Internet Evangelist and Deafax’s Honorary President Dr. Vinton Cerf, a dedicated research unit has been set up.The publications of this unit are available on Deafax’s website.
-The main functions are:
+The main functions are to:

-- To seek funds for conducting research on Information and Communication Technologies aimed at improving life skills of people of all ages with hearing impairment.
+- Seek funds for conducting research on Information and Communication Technologies aimed at improving life skills of people of all ages with hearing impairment.

-- To create a professional network in different research units, universities and organisations to promote development in this area.
+- Create a professional network in different research units, universities and organisations to promote development in this area.

-- To promote the research output through different social media and boost public awareness.
+- Promote the research output through different social media and boost public awareness.

-- To study and evaluate the potential impact latest technologies can have on integration of the global deaf population into the mainstream community.
+- Study and evaluate the potential impact latest technologies can have on integration of the global deaf population into the mainstream community.